-If any requirements or specifications of the CRP are not met, based on any part of the data review, the responsible party should document the nonconforming activities and submit the information to the ANRA Data Manager with the data.
-This information is communicated to the TCEQ by the ANRA in the Data Summary (See Appendix E).
+If any requirements or specifications of the CRP are not met, based on any part of the data review, the responsible party should document the nonconforming activities and submit the information to the ANRA Data Manager with the data in the Data Summary (See Appendix F).
+All failed QC checks, missing samples, missing analytes, missing parameters, and suspect results should be discussed in the Data Summary.